 Systems and procedures don’t get business owners excited – at first.
-But attitudes tend to change when they actually put them to work and see the results.
+But attitudes change when they actually put them to work and see the results.
 Do you want a team that is productive and delivers consistent quality and service?
 Or a business that is efficient and profitable, with a lot less effort?
-Then it’s time to make systems and procedures a priority.
+If so, it’s time to make systems and procedures a priority.

 Are You Ignoring Business Systems?